sudipdebnath-cloud/ip-country-blocker/README.md

 ## Changelog

 ### 1.0.0
 - Initial release
+- Enable/disable checkboxes for Country Blocking and IP Blocking
+- Submenus for Country Blocker and IP Blocker
-- Basic country block and allow features
+- Search and selection of countries
-- Separate **IP & Country Blocker** menu in WordPress dashboard
+- Add multiple IP addresses to restrict access

 ---

 ## Frequently Asked Questions (FAQ)

-**Q: Will this plugin affect SEO?**
-A: No, the plugin only blocks or allows users based on IP/country.
-Search engines will still crawl your public pages if not blocked.
+**Q: Can I enable both Country Blocking and IP Blocking at the same time?**
+A: Yes, you can enable one or both depending on your needs.

-**Q: Can I block multiple countries at once?**
+**Q: Can I block multiple countries or IPs at once?**
-A: Yes, you can select multiple countries in the settings.
+A: Yes, you can select multiple countries or enter multiple IP addresses.

 ---